nicbeuc/website/src/projects/rchiara.md

 After conducting a thorough audit of the existing site, three primary opportunities to help better meet the client's business needs were highlighted:

-1. **Crafting a cohesive design language**: The site lacked a consistency in its design language, leaving the brand feeling confused and without a clear voice.
+1. **Crafting a cohesive design language**: The site's design was fragmented, with no consistent visual or thematic elements to tie the brand together.
+This lack of coherence left the brand feeling unclear and disconnected.
-2. **Elevating the shopping experience**: The user experience of the site lacked a clear understanding of the product and the intricacies of shopping for jewelry online — a poor search experience, the lack of controls to filter products and a rudimentary product detail page culminated in a frustrating shopping experience.
+2. **Elevating the shopping experience**: The user experience of the site lacked a clear understanding of the product and the intricacies of shopping for jewelry online — a poor search experience, the lack of controls to filter products and a simplistic product detail page culminated in a frustrating shopping experience.
 3. **Supercharging the CMS**: The theme was overly rigid in its customization capabilities — limited settings for each module in the backend meant that updating the site to align with promotional or seasonal changeovers was often too time-consuming or altogether impossible.

 <Divider />